Skip to main content

 What Happens When Communication Breaks Down?

-When fall below an optimal physiological range, the body’s metabolic machinery is fundamentally altered.
+When testosterone levels fall below an optimal physiological range, the body’s metabolic machinery is fundamentally altered.
 Testosterone is a powerful anabolic hormone, meaning it promotes the building of tissue, particularly muscle.
 Muscle is the body’s primary site for glucose disposal; the more muscle mass one has, the more efficiently the body can manage blood sugar after a meal.

 As testosterone declines, the maintenance of this metabolically active tissue becomes more difficult.
 The body’s default state shifts away from anabolism and toward catabolism, the breakdown of tissue.